nixn/pdns-etcd3/README.md

   * `A` ⇒ `PTR` (`in-addr.arpa`)
   * `AAAA` ⇒ `PTR` (`ip6.arpa`)
   * …
-* Support for defaults, syntax-checking and zone appending (and possibly more) in plain-string records (those which are also object-supported)
 * "Collect record", automatically combining A and/or AAAA records from "server records"
   * e.g. `etcd.example.com` based on `etcd-1.example.com`, `etcd-2.example.com`, …
 * "Labels" for selectively applying defaults and/or options to record entries